DivadNojnarg/CaPO4Sim/README.md

 + Others
   - remove `source("help.R")` from all other code, except global.R
   - some code syntax correction
+  - indicates the user to enable regulations when he launches case studies if they are not already enabled

 ## Changelog version 3.1 (global app)